 Gaps in Training Retention or Depth

-Another reason call center agents may be underperforming is because they’re not retaining what they’ve learned during training.
+Another reason call center software agents may be underperforming is because they’re not retaining what they’ve learned during training.
 In other cases, they haven’t been trained fully enough to address more complicated customer problems.

 Both of these can cause a variety of issues: